“The Teeth are a Gateway to your Well-Being.”

 What happens if a veneer breaks or falls off?

 If a veneer fractures or debonds, contact our office right away.
 We’ll schedule you promptly to assess the situation.
 Sometimes a veneer can be rebonded if the tooth underneath is still intact.
 Other times, we need to create a new veneer.
-This is why we emphasize proper bite design and protection against grinding—prevention is always better than repair.
+This is why we emphasize proper design and protection against grinding—prevention is always better than repair.

 Can I whiten my teeth after getting veneers?